jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

     * Implement or

-* Seeing the reduced sets made up of {and, not}/{or, not}, one may wonder if nand and nor are logically complete
+* Seeing the reduced sets made up of {and, not}/{or, not}, one may wonder if nand and nor are functionally complete

 .. admonition:: Activity

-    Show that nand and nor are logically complete.
+    Show that nand and nor are functionally complete.